 Despite cognitive behavioral therapy for insomnia having been identified as the standard of care, the reality is that pharmacologic treatment remains, by far, the most common approach to therapy, after treatment of comorbidities.

-“It continues to be rare for me to see a patient who hasn’t first been tried on a variety of sedating medications, despite the well-recognized risks of reliance on such medications,” says Ryan G. Wetzler, PsyD, CBSM, DBSM, ABPP, a board-certified behavioral sleep specialist.
+“It continues to be rare for me to see a patient who hasn’t first been tried on a variety of sedating medications, despite the well-recognized risks of reliance on such medications,” says Ryan G. Wetzler, PsyD, CBSM, DBSM, ABPP, a board-certified behavioral sleep specialist who was not involved in writing the guidelines.
 “It seems the only way patients are referred for CBT-I is if the patient expresses a strong preference for a nonpharmacologic approach.”

 In 2017, the AASM published a clinical practice guideline for the pharmacologic treatment of chronic insomnia and concluded that medication should be considered mainly in patients who are unable to participate in CBT-I, patients who still have symptoms after this therapy, or those who require a temporary adjunct to CBT-I.6

 Loewy, who is also director of behavioral sleep medicine at BetterNight, says, “When considering the relative harms of CBT-I compared to those of sleep medications, it’s clear that CBT-I should be the preferred first-line treatment approach for chronic insomnia.”